New York Magazine

 The Dumbo Loft

-This 3,200-square-foot former coffee factory features exposed-brick walls, hardwood floors, and enormous windows.
-A smaller space nearby, the Dumbo Spot, can be rented for wedding ceremonies or cocktail hours.
+Built in 1891, this renovated 3,200-square-foot former coffee factory offers a rustic blank canvas for couples who want to mastermind their own décor.
+The vibe is industrial but warm, with exposed-brick walls, hardwood floors, and enormous windows that offer views of the neighborhood.
+A smaller space nearby, Dumbo Spot, can be rented for wedding ceremonies or cocktail hours.
 Prices upon request.

 Gary's Loft

-The 9,000-square-foot penthouse of this two-story loft is fully furnished with American folk antiques and shabby-chic furniture.
-Three walls of eleven-foot-tall windows and four skylights offer jaw-dropping views of the Empire State Building.
-From $5,000 to $8,600 for space rental; access to the roof deck for an additional $1,800. (good value)
+The 4,500-square-foot penthouse of this two-story loft is fully furnished with American folk antiques and shabby-chic furniture.
+Three walls of windows on each floor and four skylights offer jaw-dropping views of the Empire State Building.
+From $6,600 to $9,800 for space rental; access to the roof deck for an additional $2,500.

 The Green Building

-With oodles of exposed brick, this romantic former brass foundry provides lots of space for creative couples to make their mark.
-It offers an extensive and heavily Brooklyn-based vendor list to choose from, including in-house furniture rentals, event-planning services, and more.
-The space can hold up to 160 for a ceremony, dinner and dancing.
-Prices start at $5,900 for a Saturday event. (good value)
+With oodles of exposed brick, this romantic former brass foundry provides lots of space for creative couples to make their mark (including a 2,400-square-foot courtyard open year-round).
+It offers an extensive Brooklyn-based vendor list to choose from, including in-house furniture rentals, event-planning services, and more.
+The space can hold up to 250 for cocktails or 160 for dinner and dancing.
+Prices upon request. (good value)

 Hudson Terrace

-Couples looking for a sleek, sultry space with killer views seek out Hudson Terrace.
-The bilevel 10,000-square-foot venue is divided into an enclosed salon with an attached outdoor patio and a rooftop garden with retractable roof.
-It boasts sultry, sleek décor and stunning river views.
-Music-focused couples will love that the space comes equipped with a stage for live bands, as well as three high-tech D.J. booths.
+Couples in search of a sleek, sultry space with killer views seek out Hudson Terrace.
+The bilevel 10,000-square-foot venue is divided into an enclosed salon with an attached outdoor patio and a rooftop garden with a retractable roof.
+The space comes equipped with a stage for live bands, as well as three high-tech DJ booths.
 Prices upon request.

 Kai Studio